biotrump/nordic-doc/README.md

 ![nrfx-01](./pic/nrfxv2.3-driver-matrix01.jpg)
 ![nrfx-02](./pic/nrfxv2.3-driver-matrix02.jpg)

-## 3.4.
-Open an example of nRF SDK in SES to build it for PCA10056, nrf52840.
+## 4.4.
+Open an example of nRF SDK in SES

+### build for PCA10056, nrf52840.
    * SES: File->Open solution-> browse to /path/sdk/examples/peripheral/blinky/pca10056/blank/ses/blinky_pca10056.emProject
    * open blinky_pca10056.emProject
    * build the solution.
    * Target-> Download blinky_pca10056

+### build for PCA10040, nRF52832.
+MDBT42Q-DB can use pca10040 board as a base to develop.

-# 4. Zephyr RTOS, nRF Connect SDK, for nRF52 and nordic SOCs
+# 5. Zephyr RTOS, nRF Connect SDK, for nRF52 and nordic SOCs
 * **nRF Connect SDK** and **nRF5 SDK** are **completely different**.
 * The similarity is that **both use nrfx** as a basis for low-level peripheral drivers (but have their own higher level driver API's on top). **Other than that they are completely different**.
 * **Most importantly nRF5 SDK is a mature SDK that has been specifically written for nRF5 devices and has been used successfully for many years.**